int128/goxzst/README.md

 This is a command to make cross builds, ZIP archives, SHA digests.
 As well as it can render templates, for example, Homebrew formula and Kubernetes Krew yaml.

+goxzst is an abbreviation of the following letters:

 - X (cross builds)
 - Z (ZIP archives)
 - S (SHA digests)